 So, in purely fiscal terms, what is the richest game in football?

-It’s the Championship Playoff Final.
+The answer still remains the Championship Playoff Final.
 And oddly enough, it isn’t even contested between two teams from the highest division in English soccer.

 For the Champions League, teams earn money from the tournament in several ways.